joshua-mo-143/claw-erp/README.md

 - Crossterm: Deals with terminal utilities like clearing screen and setting of text.
 Probably expanding on this at some point.
 - cli_table: Makes a CLI table.
 Currently, this is being used to make the data view not completely horrendous.
 - sqlx: Work with different types of databases without having to pull the individual database's driver
 - Tokio: Enable async functions to work.
-Essential functionality as
+Essential functionality since SQLX queries are async.